lhm30/PIDGINv3/docs/usage/command.rst

 PIDGINv3 applies the reliability-density neighbourhood Applicability Domain (AD) analysis by Aniceto et al., from: doi.org/10.1186/s13321-016-0182-y.

-In this procedure, three parameters are calculated per-compound basis across the training data for each of the target models.
+In this procedure, three parameters are calculated on a per-compound basis across the training data for each target model.
 1.)
 The nearest-neighbour similarity (``sim``) [the largest Tanimoto Coefficient (Tc) similarity] to all data points for the target model 2.)
 The RF probability of activity for the true label of the training compound (i.e. the probability of being active for an active compound or the inactivity prediction for an